-This guide describes how to install version 4.2 of the Annotate server for Linux (v4.2.6 updated Jul 2016).
+This guide describes how to install version 5.1.1 of the Annotate server for Linux (released Oct 2017).

-This chapter describes the steps needed to get a basic install of the Annotate v4 server up and running on your server.
-This will work for annotating uploaded PDF documents There are also a number of optional modules you can install once the basic system is up and running, for supporting Word and OpenOffice documents, displaying a progress bar during upload, and generating thumbnail images of snapshots: see Part 2: Installing Annotate V4 modules for details once you have followed the steps below.
+This chapter describes the steps needed to get a basic install of the Annotate V5 server up and running on your server.
+This will work for annotating uploaded PDF documents.
+There are also a number of optional modules you can install once the basic system is up and running, including support for Word and OpenOffice documents: see Part 2: Installing Annotate modules for details once you have followed the steps below.

-To install annotate V4 on a linux server, you'll need SSH login access as root.
+To install annotate V5 on a linux server, you'll need SSH login access as root.
 The basic packages needed are below: